akoushik2k/Manufacturing-Software-System-ARIAC/README.md

     - enum
 - [ROS2 Galactic](https://docs.ros.org/en/galactic/Installation.html)
 - [ARIAC Framework](https://pages.nist.gov/ARIAC_docs/en/2023.5.0/getting_started/installation.html)
+- Files required in Workspace source folder
+    - ariac
+    - final_group1
+    - robot_msgs

 ## Usage
+Downlaod the official setup from ARIAC for simulation and world setup [ARIAC GITHUB](https://github.com/usnistgov/ARIAC/tree/ariac2023)
+[Note]: The code is written based on the ARIAC 2023 models so only download those

 Make sure you have created a copy of ```rwa5_spring2024.yaml``` and placed it in the given location:
 ```